Kirkland vs Pro V1: The Ball Choice For Average Golfers

 The main difference between premium and value balls is the spin rates around the green.
 You need to ask yourself, can you actually put backspin on the ball?
 Most people who shoot above 90 can’t, not even with the highest-spinning ball.

 The easiest way to see if a ball is premium or value is by looking at the cover.
 Premium balls have a urethane cover while value balls have an ionomer or surlyn cover.
-See urethane vs ionomer vs surlyn for the complete details.
+Our article HERE goes into more detail.

 Long story short, urethane feels a bit softer and should spin more.
 It’s more expensive as well, which is why the balls cost more.